 Stryker Metal-on-Metal Hip Implants

-A class action lawsuit was started in Canada about the Stryker Rejuvenate Modular Hip System, alleging it was defective, and that it failed prematurely.
-The class action was certified by the Ontario Superior Court in Toronto on December 8, 2015 in Ritlop v.
+A class action lawsuit was initiated in Canada regarding allegations that the Stryker Rejuvenate Modular Hip System was defective, and that it failed prematurely.
+Specifically, a class action was certified by the Ontario Court on December 8, 2015 in Ritlop v.
 Stryker Canada et al. Please note that this Notice does relate to any other Stryker hip implant system, including the Rejuvenate Monoblock Hip System.

 The settlement applies to all persons who were implanted with a Stryker Rejuvenate Modular Hip System in Canada who have not opted out of the class action and their estates and family members.